 Inventory consists of Early Childhood Education books and publications held for resale by the Organization.
 Such inventory is valued at the lower of cost or net realizable value, with cost being determined by title on an average cost basis.
 An allowance for excess and obsolete inventory has been recorded for books, which may be unsaleable based on historical data.
-The allowances for obsolescence was \$206,096 for the year ended June 30, 2021.
+The allowances for obsolescence was \$240,267 and \$206,096 for the years ended June 30, 2022 and 2021, respectively.